Film

-Bob Chipeska, a nervous department store manager, consults with Gin Slagel, a cynical security chief, about his desire to fire the store's Santa Claus.
-Chipeska recounts various instances of inappropriate behavior, including vulgar language and sexual encounters in the dressing rooms, while Gin agrees to dig up dirt to justify the termination.
+A nervous department store manager, Bob Chipeska, consults with a cynical security chief, Gin Slagel, about his desire to fire the store's Santa.
+Chipeska recounts various instances of inappropriate behavior, including vulgar language and a sexual encounter in a dressing room, while Gin looks for a loophole to terminate the contract.

 GIN: "Fuck stick"?